LunarG/VulkanTools/vkconfig/vkconfig.md

 At the top of the layer locations selector is a checkbox labelled "Use custom layer paths".
 When this checkbox is selected, the user gains the ability to choose the locations where layers will be searched.
 The user can then add or remove paths with the "Add", "Remove", and "Clear" buttons on the right.
-In addition, the "Search" button will allow the user to select a directory and vkconfig will scan that directory for json files that look like Vulkan layers, then prompt the user to ask if each path should actually be added.
+In addition, the "Search" button will allow the user to select a directory and Vulkan Configurator will scan that directory for json files that look like Vulkan layers, then prompt the user to ask if each path should actually be added.
 This can be helpful when a user does not wish to manually find the exact location of layers.
 When selecting layers manually, the selected layers will be saved each time the application is run, making it unnecessary to reset them every time.

 ### Active Layers

-The bottom of vkconfig is the active layer selector.
+The bottom of Vulkan Configurator is the active layer selector.
 This section allows a user to choose which layers are active for Vulkan applications, as well as selecting the order of those layers.
 Any layers specified in this section will be active on any Vulkan application that is run on the current machine, with the current user.
 The layer selector consists of three lists and a few other options.